Major distinguishing features

 You can insert pictures, tables and OLE objects, such as Excel Spreadsheets.
 What's the use?
 You can keep usage notes about the spreadsheet in the same note.

-Just select complete or partial outline in the list and do a print or export to get a merged draft that you can use in your word processor for those final finishing touches.
-Acopy, paste operation can also merge the selected notes, with or without headings.
+Just select complete or partial list of notes and do a print or export to get a merged draft that you can use in your word processor for those final finishing touches.
+A copy, paste operation can also merge the selected notes, with or without headings, with or without level indents.

 When you paste information from a web site, the location is automatically pasted for reference.
 This is a great way to quickly collect information from the Internet and later research it by using the links pasted